-You can use the dynamic session recording feature in both on-premises and Citrix Cloud environments by using the Citrix Virtual Apps and DesktopsTM PowerShell SDK and the Citrix Virtual Apps and Desktops Remote PowerShell SDK, respectively.
+You can use the dynamic session recording feature in both on-premises and Citrix Cloud environments.
+To use the feature in an on-premises environment, use the Citrix Virtual Apps and DesktopsTM PowerShell SDK.
+To use the feature in a Citrix Cloud environment, use the Citrix DaaS Remote PowerShell SDK (formerly Citrix Virtual Apps and Desktops Remote PowerShell SDK).

-To determine which SDK to install and use, be aware of the Delivery Controller you specified when creating your recording policy.
+To determine which SDK to install and use, be aware of the Delivery ControllerTM that you specified when creating your recording policy.
 If you select the Citrix Cloud Controller check box to record sessions in a Citrix Cloud environment, you must validate your Citrix Cloud credentials.
-For more information, see [Create a custom recording policy](#).

-Do not install the Remote PowerShell SDK on a Citrix Cloud ConnectorTM machine.
+Do not install the Citrix DaaS Remote PowerShell SDK on a Citrix Cloud ConnectorTM machine.
 You can install the Remote PowerShell SDK on any domain-joined machine within the same resource location.
 We recommend that you do not run this SDK's cmdlets on Cloud Connectors.
 The SDK's operation does not involve the Cloud Connectors.